The cGMP is a Hard Pill to Swallow

 The cGMP final rule was implemented by the FDA in July 2007 as complementary regulation to the Dietary Supplement Health and Education Act (DSHEA) of 1994.
 That act defined dietary supplements as foods.
 The DSHEA law tasked the FDA with the responsibility to create and enforce rules under which dietary supplement makers could manufacture and sell products.
 But the industry carried on without guidelines until the FDA announced the cGMP thirteen years later.

-The cGMP created manufacturing rules that affect public safety, but a host of industry critics and health experts complain they lack the teeth necessary to deter illegal compositions from entering the marketplace.
+The regulations created manufacturing rules that affect public safety, but a host of industry critics and health experts complain they lack the teeth necessary to deter illegal compositions from entering the marketplace.
 These skeptics reference the following substantiation of regulatory leniency of the cGMP:3, 15, 16

 Lenient cGMP accommodates proliferation of 'hazardous' supplements

-Cynics predicted in 2007 that loopholes in the cGMP could foster an industry with supplement problems and a market of contaminated products.10 The simple fact, they said, is that too much of the industry’s activities fall under the honor system and, for the most part, nobody is checking.10 The New England Journal of Medicine published two articles whose titles capture the cGMP problem: “American Roulette—Contaminated Dietary Supplements” in 2009; and “Hazards of Hindsight—Monitoring the Safety of Dietary Supplements” in 2014.
+Cynics predicted in 2007 that loopholes in the supplement manufacturing rules could foster an industry with supplement problems and a market of contaminated products.10 The simple fact, they said, is that too much of the industry’s activities fall under the honor system and, for the most part, nobody is checking.10 The New England Journal of Medicine published two articles whose titles capture the cGMP problem: “American Roulette—Contaminated Dietary Supplements” in 2009; and “Hazards of Hindsight—Monitoring the Safety of Dietary Supplements” in 2014.
 The author, Pieter A. Cohen, M.D., wrote: “Unfortunately, lenient regulatory oversight of dietary supplements combined with the FDA’s lack of resources, has created a marketplace in which manufacturers can introduce hazardous new products with virtual impunity--millions of Americans will continue to be exposed to unacceptable risks.”
 3,8

 Recently, unscrupulous manufacturers have made it more difficult for the FDA to detect undeclared ingredients by incorporating pharmaceutical analogues into their products.
 Analogues are created by modifying the original chemical structure of a compound to evade detection by the FDA, making the products more difficult to regulate, and to reduce the risk of patent-infringement lawsuits.
 3, 8